CLICK TO LISTEN TO THIS EPISODE

 * Support Boss Girl Creative endeavors by joining the BGC Crew!

-* Join me on Periscope (@pnkheelspnktrk) on Wednesday nights at 9pm CST for a live Q&A answer session!!
+* Join me in the Facebook Group on Wednesday nights at 9pm CST for a live Q&A answer session!!
 Send me your questions through email, phone or #BOSSGIRLQA on Twitter/Instagram

 * Want a direct link to the podcast feed?
 Click here.

-* Use these Hashtags on Social Media: #bossgirlcreative #bossgirlQA
+* Use these Hashtags on Social Media: #bossgirlcreative #bossgirlchat

 * The Federal Trade Commission (FTC)

 “What is a disclosure?
 In general laymen terms, it’s just you alerting your readers that you received product or compensation or the post is sponsored.
 Or the tweet is sponsored.
 You are alerting them to that fact.”
-Taylor Bradford”Disclosures are mandated by the Federal Trade Commission (FTC).”
-Taylor Bradford”The key things that you need to pay attention to in there (in the Dot Com Disclosure guidelines from the FTC) is that a disclosure has to be clear, concise and conspicuous.”
 Taylor Bradford

 “When it comes to disclosures on your website or your blog, that’s it.
 That’s the bottom line.
 You have to disclose.
 If you get paid for something.
 You have to disclose that you got paid.”
 Taylor Bradford